RobinHerbots/Inputmask/inputmask-pages/src/assets/Documentation.md

 });
 ```

 Include jquery.inputmask.extensions.js for using the A and # definitions.
-With the modern ES Module build, import "inputmask/extensions" or "inputmask/extensions/definitions" instead.
+With the modern ES Module build, import "inputmask/extensions/definitions" instead.

 ```javascript
 $(document).ready(function () {